-Our tax dollars are not to be spent on instruction or instructional materials that violate the First Amendment of the Constitution.
+Public tax dollars are not to be spent on instruction or instructional materials that violate the First Amendment of the Constitution.

-- Thomas Jefferson penned the wall metaphor in a letter to the Danbury Baptists in 1802.
-He celebrated the First Amendment for "building a wall of separation between Church & State." - The Supreme Court has endorsed this view in 1878 and "in 1947, 1948, 1961 (three times), 1962, 1963, 1968, 1973, 1977, 1982, and again and again in countless concurrences, dissents, and lower court opinions." - Our Constitution guarantees a secular government to protect religious freedom for all. - All schools receiving public tax dollars should spend that money in a way that respects the Constitution and the rights of all students.
-All students are entitled to a fair and equitable secular education without instruction or materials that advocate for religious beliefs.
+- Thomas Jefferson penned a letter to the Danbury Baptists in 1802, celebrating the First Amendment for "building a wall of separation between Church & State." - The Supreme Court has endorsed this view in 1878 and "in 1947, 1948, 1961 (three times), 1962, 1963, 1968, 1973, 1977, 1982, and again and again in countless concurrences, dissents, and lower court opinions." - Our Constitution guarantees a secular government to protect religious freedom for all. - All schools receiving public tax dollars should spend that money in a way that respects the Constitution and the rights of all students. - All students are entitled to a fair and equitable secular education with instruction or materials that do not advocate for religious beliefs.